His Dark Materials (play)

-His Dark Materials is a play written by British playwright Nicholas Wright, adapted from the Philip Pullman fantasy novel trilogy of the same title.
+His Dark Materials is a stage adaptation by British playwright Nicholas Wright, based on Philip Pullman fantasy trilogy of the same title.
 The production premiered in the Royal National Theatre's Olivier Theatre, London, in 2003.
 Due to the complications in staging a piece containing the narrative of three books, the play was performed in two parts in alternate performances.
 The play is published by Nick Hern Books.

-Synopsis
+Premise

-The play follows the same plot as the books – a story of the coming of age of two children, Will Parry and Lyra Belacqua, and their adventures as they wander through a series of parallel universes against a backdrop of epic events.
-During their quest, the pair encounter various fantasy creatures such as witches and armoured polar bears in a journey which they hope will take them to The Republic of Heaven.
+The play follows young Will Parry and Lyra Belacqua, and their adventures as they wander throughout parallel universes in a multiverse against a backdrop of epic events involving such beings as witches and armoured polar bears.
+The play deals with coming-of-age themes.

+Divergences from the source material

-There are however some substantial differences, most notably the removal of the character Dr. Mary Malone, whose role in the story is turned over to the witch Serafina Pekala.
-Similarly the eponymous amber spyglass of the third novel, associated with Malone, is also largely absent.
+Among other changes is the removal of the character of Dr. Mary Malone, whose role in the story given to the witch Serafina Pekala.
+The eponymous amber spyglass of the third novel, associated with Malone, is largely absent.